 Take a Day Trip to Gettysburg Battlefield

 Hop into a period of American history when you visit the site of a famous Civil War battlefield and Lincoln’s Gettysburg Address.
 Gettysburg is about four score and two (82) miles from Washington D.C.
 If you want to do it stress free, take a Gettysburg Battlefield Tour.
 That way, you can enjoy the beautiful countryside on the way there.
 Kids will enjoy seeing the life of a soldier and touring the Visitor’s Center and the Gettysburg Museum of the American Civil War.

 Visit Arlington National Cemetery

 Arlington National Cemetery is located across the Potomac River from Washington D.C.
 It is one of the most recognized U.S. burial grounds with 400,00 presidents, veterans, heroes and historical figures buried there.
 You don’t want to miss the changing of the guard at the Tomb of the Unknown Solider.
 It takes place every hour on the hour every day.
 A one-hour, hop-on hop-off Arlington National Cemetery Tour allows you to explore the cemetery both up close on foot and from a bus with commentary.

-If you are taking a side trip to Colonial Williamsburg — about 2.5 hours away from Washington DC — you might budget a day or two for Busch Gardens Williamsburg and Water Country USA.
+A great side trip is to visit Colonial Williamsburg — about 2.5 hours away from Washington DC.
+We have discounted single and multi-day tickets!
+Additionally, you might budget a day or two to have fun at Busch Gardens Williamsburg and Water Country USA.
 Washington DC gets pretty hot in the summer months, so a water park might sound pretty refreshing after all that touring!